cmu-delphi/covidcast-pnas/README.md

 # COVIDcast PNAS Papers: Source Code, Data, Text

-Source code for Delphi's PNAS papers on our COVIDcast effort, published in the special issue "Beyond Cases and Deaths: The Benefits of Auxiliary Data Streams in Tracking the COVID-19 Pandemic".
+Source code for Delphi's papers on our COVIDcast effort, published in the *Proceedings of the National Academy of Sciences* special issue "Beyond Cases and Deaths: The Benefits of Auxiliary Data Streams in Tracking the COVID-19 Pandemic" (vol. 118 no. 51, December 2021).
 Each directory contains the text, figures, and code used to produce each paper:

 * **forecast:** Text and code for "Can Auxiliary Indicators Improve COVID-19 Forecasting and Hotspot Prediction?", by Daniel J. McDonald, Jacob Bien, Alden